Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 If a registered model with the name doesn't exist, the method registers a new model, creates Version 1, and returns a ModelVersion MLflow object.
 If a registered model with the name exists already, the method creates a new model version and returns the version object.

 The second way is to use the "mlflow.register_model()" method, after all your experiment runs complete and when you have decided which model is the most suitable to add to the registry.
-For this method, you will need the "run_id" as part of the "runs:URI" argument.
+For this method, you will need the "run_id" as part of the URI argument.

 .. code-block:: python

   result = mlflow.register_model(
-    model_uri="s3://mlflow/<run_id>/artifacts/model",
+    model_uri="runs:/<run_id>/artifacts/model",
     name="ElasticnetWineModel"
   )

 If a registered model with the name doesn't exist, the method registers a new model, creates Version 1, and returns a ModelVersion MLflow object.
 If a registered model with the name exists already, the method creates a new model version and returns the version object.

-And finally, you can use the "create_registered_model()" to create a new registered model.
+And finally, you can use the "create_registered_model()" method to create a new registered model.
 If the model name exists, this method will throw an mlflowException because creating a new registered model requires a unique name.

 .. code-block:: python